trim21/dprint-pre-commit/README.md

 ## Gotcha!

-dprint doesn't take args as file path, but actually as glob pattern.
+dprint doesn't take args as file path, but actually as glob pattern. see [dprint#552](https://github.com/dprint/dprint/issues/552) for more details.

-So if your file path contains any `[` or `]`, it will nevery get formatted
+So if your file path contains any `[` or `]`, for example `./src/routes/[id].svelte`, it will nevery get formatted

 The solution would be letting dprint format all files: